ckan/ckanext-persona/README.markdown

 There's one big problem with this implementation - Persona uses email addresses to uniquely identify users, but in CKAN two users can have the same email address.
 If that happens, ckanext-persona will crash.
+This needs to be fixed in CKAN - user email addresses should be unique, and they should be verified.

 To install, activate your CKAN virtualenv and then do: